Editing Product Fields Using Placeholders from Other Fields

 3. In the 'Add this text to the end' box, type the text " from " (with a space at the start and the end)

-4. Then click on the 'Add Placeholder' button and choose the Vendor option
+4. Then click on the 'Add Dynamic Field' button and choose the Vendor option

 5. You'll see the text in the input box update and if you look below at the edit preview all the products' titles have the vendor added to the end